Don Everly: Personal life

 Don was married four times: first to Mary Sue Ingraham from 1957 to 1961, then actress Venetia Stevenson from 1962 to 1970, Karen Prettyman from 1975 to 1983 and finally Adela Garza from 1997 until his death.
 Don had five children, including son Edan, who is also a musician, and daughter Erin, a model at one time married to Axl Rose.

 Don publicly endorsed Hillary Clinton for the 2016 presidential election in January of that year.
 This marked the first time he had ever publicly supported a political candidate.
 Don stated that after his brother Phil's death, he felt free to express his views more openly, noting that the brothers' opposing views had made it impossible for them to lend active support to political candidates.

 Death

 Don Everly died in Nashville on August 21, 2021, aged 84, from undisclosed causes.
 His brother Phil had died in 2014.
-The Everly family matriarch, Margaret Embry Everly, died four months later in December, aged 102.
+The Everly family matriarch, Margaret Embry Everly, died four months after Don in December 2021, aged 102.